homeymusic/wavyr/README.md

 to reliably generate rationalized waveforms, without needing to account for the intricacies of those sensors or even the uncertainty trade-offs between the physical and spectral domains.
-This uncertainty-bounded, rational-approximations kernel is parameter-free, offering a Fourier transform technique for complex signals and spectra.
+This uncertainty-bounded, rational-approximation is a parameter-free kernel for Fourier transformations.
 This new method, the **Stern-Brocot-Gabor Fourier Transform**, offers a novel approach for fundamental wave discovery and feature extraction.
 By comparing our model to neural models and experimental studies, we propose that for signals and spectra, the ambiguity that arises from the Gabor uncertainty principle could be an enabler of pattern perception.

 **The Stern-Brocot-Gabor Fourier Transform:**